ospfranco/ospfranco.github.io/_posts/2020-08-10-hardcore-react-native-performance-tips.md

 ---
 layout: post
-title: Hardcore react-native performance tips
+title: React Native performance tips
 date: 2020-08-10 09:00:00 -04:00
 categories: post
 permalink: /:categories/:year/:month/:day/:title/
-location: Munich
-image: assets/taco.png
-twitter:
-  username: "ospfranco"
-  card: "summary_large_image"
-  image: "assets/taco.png"
 ---

 Recently a friend send me a link with some react-native [performance optimizations](https://blog.soshace.com/performance-optimizations-for-react-native-applications/), while valuable, there was nothing new in there that I did not see before, and I actually have some cases that might complement them:

 ## 1. Inlining is more complex in functional components

-the article mentions not to pass inline functions and moves the function declaration outside of the jsx, this was true with class components, but functional components are a different game, it doesn't matter where in your component you declare them they will always get created every time the component renders, if you really one to have a single declared function you need to use a useRef hook:
+The article mentions not to pass inline functions and moves the function declaration outside of the jsx, this was true with class components, but functional components are a different game, it doesn't matter where in your component you declare them they will always get created every time the component renders, if you really one to have a single declared function you need to use a useRef hook:

 ```javascript
 let myCallback = useRef(() => {